-If companies want to realize the potential of Industry 4.0, cybersecurity can’t be an afterthought.
+If companies want to realize the potential of Industry 4.0, cybersecurity and cyber resilience can’t be an afterthought.
 With industrial cybersecurity still being years behind general IT security, ample organizations and vendors step up efforts to address the challenges.

 To advance cybersecurity readiness and awareness in manufacturing and critical infrastructure facilities and processes, the International Society of Automation (ISA) has created the Global Cybersecurity Alliance (GCA).